Leo clubs

 Leo clubs are a youth organization of Lions Clubs International.
+As of 2025, Leo Club operates in over 140 countries often collaborating with United Nations over impactful projects.

 Leo clubs encourage youths to develop leadership qualities by participating in social service activities.
 They are dependent on a Lions club to sponsor and initiate a Leo club.
 Leo club members are addressed as "Leos."
 They conduct various projects in the fields of health care, elders, children, disabled people, literacy and education, and self-development.
 Leos can raise funds by conducting fund-raising projects.
 They can conduct projects with another Leo club, sponsoring Lions club, or with an outside organization.
 Leo clubs are sponsored by Lions clubs and comprise an official program of Lions Clubs International.

 History

 The first Leo club was founded in 1957 by Jim Graver, the coach of the Abington High School, Pennsylvania baseball team.
 He was an active member of the Glenside Lions Club.
 The club was founded with the help of William Ernst, another Lion.
 It adopted the high school's colors of maroon and gold.
-The club also created the acronym Leadership, Equality, Opportunity for the word Leo.
+The club also created the acronym Leadership, Experience, Opportunity for the word Leo.
 The word equality was later changed to experience.

 In 1964 the Leo Club Program became a sponsored program of the Lions Clubs International.
 It grew beyond Pennsylvania and the United States of America.
 By 1967 the program had grown to over 200 clubs in 18 countries and become an official youth program of Lions Clubs International.
 In the following year, the Leo Club Program spread rapidly, resulting in 918 clubs in 48 countries by the end of 1968.